-4.2 If a Process Control Procedure (PCP) is required; the use of Category II Standard Item 009-09 "Process Control Procedure (PCP); provide and accomplish" of NAVSEA Standard Items will be specified in the Work Item.
+4.2 If a Process Control Procedure (PCP) for the chemical disinfection of each affected potable water system (e.g. tank, pump, piping and hoses) is required; the use of Category II NAVSEA Standard Item 009-009 "Process Control Procedure (PCP); provide and accomplish" of NAVSEA Standard Items will be specified in the Work Item.